 Surgical Techniques for Meniscus Tear

-It is important to discuss with doctors and surgeons to ensure that the patient is as informed as possible before making the decision.
-The most common type of knee surgery is called Arthroscopy.
+The most common type of knee surgery is called a partial Meniscectomy performed through arthroscopy.
 Arthroscopy is considered minimally invasive because it involves small incisions that allow a camera with a light to locate the injury.

 Once the injury has been found, surgeons enter the knee with the small tools that are necessary to make repairs.
 Types of arthroscopy that may be used are:

-- Partial Meniscectomy: using an arthroscope, doctors can cut away parts of the meniscus that would not be able to heal on their own or with stitches.
-The parts that are cut away are damaged or injured tissues that are causing pain by lingering in the body and not serving their proper function of cushioning.
+- Partial meniscectomy: By far, the most common meniscus surgery.
+Using an arthroscope, doctors can cut away or remove parts of the meniscus that would not be able to heal on their own or with stitches.

-The recovery time for knee surgery is typically short.
+The recovery time for knee surgery is typically short, 4-6 weeks.
 Most patients report decreased pain and an ability to walk within two weeks.
 In approximately two months, patients can begin to enjoy exercise again.
 This may vary depending on the severity of the injury and the patient’s commitment to the recovery process.

-Though this recovery time is short relative to more invasive surgeries, some patients cannot afford to take so much time off of work, let alone the hospital and post-operative bills.
-Before making the decision to undergo surgery, it is important to consider all of the options on the market that may help heal the injury.
+Though this recovery time is short relative to more invasive surgeries, some patients cannot afford to take so much time off of work.
+Before deciding to undergo surgery, it is important to consider all of the options available that may help heal the injury.

-The burgeoning field of regenerative medicine offers new hope to patients suffering from meniscus tears.
-These therapies work particularly well on soft tissue, which gives them an advantage for repairing this specific injury.
+The burgeoning field of Regenerative Medicine and Cell-Based Proceduresoffers new hope to patients suffering from meniscus tears.
+These therapies work particularly well on soft tissue, which gives them an advantage in repairing this specific injury.
 There are two types of regenerative therapy offered at CELLAXYS:

-- Stem Cell Therapy: stem cell therapy begins with taking cells from a patient’s fat tissue, blood cells, or bone marrow.
+- Autologous Stem Cell Procedures: Autologous stem cell procedures begin with taking cells from a patient’s adipose (fat) tissue, blood cells, or bone marrow.
 These cells are then processed so that they are concentrated and reinjected into the injury site.
 These cells contain healing properties that the body is already using naturally to repair minor damages.
 Increasing the concentration of these cells could lead to a faster recovery.

 - Platelet-Rich Plasma (PRP) Therapy: this form of therapy begins with a simple blood draw.
 The patient’s blood is then placed in a centrifuge to isolate the platelets from other components in the blood.
 Once the solution is processed, it is injected into the injury site.
-Platelets contain proteins and healing factors that the body already uses to repair damage.
+Platelets contain proteins and healing factors, namely 10 different growth factors, that the body uses to repair damaged tissue.
 Undergoing this form of therapy can allow an injury or tear to heal more quickly with an increased amount of healing properties.